NoorHajbi/can-of-books-frontend/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 [Class11 Link](https://github.com/LTUC/amman-301d20-react/tree/master/class-11)

-Lab 12:
+Lab 14:

-Name of feature:  Storage and Book Component
+Name of feature:  update books

 Estimate of time needed to complete: 2 hours

-Start time: 2:00pm
+Start time: 4:00pm

-Finish time: 3:30 am
+Finish time: 8:00 am

-Actual time needed to complete: 10
+Actual time needed to complete: 5 hours